GABRIELTERRIBILE/tarefario/README.md

-# to do list - Tarefario
+# To do list - Tarefario

 ## Project setup
 ```